Random Year Generator

 Is my data safe? expand_more

-Absolutely.
 All processing happens locally in your browser.
 No data is sent to any server, ensuring complete privacy and security.
+The tool works offline once the page has loaded.